sebastianmontero/farms-sdk/README.md

 The easiest way to update and *batch update* farms is to use the following flow:

 1. Download all farm configs:
-`npx ts-node farms-sdk/src/client.ts download-all-farm-configs --target-path configs/latest`
-This will download all farms split in 3 main folders:
+`yarn cli download-all-farm-configs --target-path configs/latest` This will download all farms split in 3 main folders:
 - lending -> split in further folders for each market - based on the API, contains all farms (Coll/Debt) for all reserves for each market.
 - yvaults -> contains all farms for live strategies